Shotsuke/Shotsuke/README.md

   - 🗒️ My Blog: [Shotsuke's Blog](https://shotsuke.github.io/) 🫰 Read my fictions :)
   - 🪀 A toy lexer for analyze simple language.
   - 📖 Project (finished): A website to manage rural libraries.
-- 🎮 Game: ~~Elden Ring, Sekiro, Valorant, CS, Deadlock, Riichi Mahjong, Rhythm Game(PJSK, Arcaea, 4K)~~, Chess, The binding of Issac, Slay the Spire, Stardew Valley.
+- 🎮 Game: Riichi Mahjong, Stardew Valley, Some Visual Novels.
-  - Just want to play to RELAX.
+  - Just want play to RELAX.

 <!--
 **Shotsuke/Shotsuke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.